ultrabear/LCIF/README.md

 ### UPDATE 2020-04-10
 - updated README.md
+- found V100 lying in the dustbin, its not not much

 ### UPDATE 2020-04-09
 - added V1.0.5 encoder, uses a faster binary decoder for RRAW data and improved ram usage on encoding